Retail Store Slip and Falls

 In general, it is important to figure out why you slipped immediately after the accident and to contact an attorney right away if you are injured and need medical care.
 In many retail store slip and fall cases, the substance that was on the floor will be mopped up immediately after a customer's accident.
 The dangerous condition, such as a pothole, may be filled.
 In some cases, retail stores only keep video footage of the premises for a short while before taping over it, unless they are told by your attorney to keep it.
 It is wise to take your own photographs of whatever caused your fall in addition to trying to identify what it is.

-The Riverside injury lawyers of the Sharifi Firm, PLC have years of experience gathering evidence for these cases and recovering damages on behalf of injured plaintiffs.
+The injury lawyers of the Sharifi Firm, APC have years of experience gathering evidence for these cases and recovering damages on behalf of injured plaintiffs in the Los Angeles area.
 We represent accident victims in San Bernardino, Rancho Cucamonga, and Temecula.
-Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.
+Contact us at (866) 422-7222 or via our online form for a free, no-obligation consultation.